vdhicts/csr-generator/README.md

     'DevOps' // so not providing the subject alternative names here );

-// Create your own config file with the subject alternative names ..
+// Create your config file with the subject alternative names ..

 // Provide your config file to the generator